This recipe was first posted in August 2013. Text and photographs have been updated.

 Although I kept this recipe simple, you could turn it into chocolate chip buttermilk pancake muffins, banana pecan pancake muffins, or blueberry pancake muffins by stirring some into the mix.

 Multigrain Pancake Muffins

 - 1 1/2 cups whole wheat pastry flour or whole wheat flour

 - 1 1/2 cups buckwheat flour (or more whole wheat flour)

 - 2 teaspoons salt

 - 1/3 cup pure maple syrup

 - Preheat oven to 400 degrees.

-- Divide batter into muffin tins sprayed with oil.
-Fill each tin 3/4ths of the way full.
+- Divide batter into 12 muffin tins sprayed with oil, filling to just below the top.
 Bake for 20-25 min until a toothpick inserted in the center comes out clean.